yuanhangtangle/NLP_papers/Natural Language Processing.md

 - **Locate a misspelled word**.
 - **Enumerate similar words**.
 This can be done by compute **minimum editing distance**  between two words, and drop those that are not in the vocabulary.
 The remaining are the candidate words.
 - **Calculate the probability** of each word and choose the best ones.
 This can be done by directly compute the frequency of each candidate.
 A better way is to use the surrounding words to predict the probability of each word occurring in this context.
 We will address this issue later.

 ------------------

 ## POS tagging

-part of speech tagging, or POS tagging, refers to a technique that tags the category of each word in a sentence.
+Part of speech tagging, or POS tagging, refers to a technique that tags the category of each word in a sentence.
 For example, 'see' is a verb, 'network' is a noun, etc. **Hidden Markov model** can be applied to predict the POS tag of a given word based on the previous word.

 - **HMM**: Model the POS tag of a word as a hidden state and the word as a observation.
 Then the classic HMM model can be applied